hyeon-hong/thothy/README.md

 ## 🚀 Overview

-Thothy is a modern, flexible toolkit for web crawling, data extraction, and web automation.
-It provides an easy-to-use API for scraping websites, with powerful features like:
+Thothy is a modular, agent-based AI automation toolkit designed for web crawling, data extraction, research report generation, chat automation, and AI-powered slide/presentation creation.
+It provides a flexible framework for orchestrating specialized agents, each tailored for different tasks, including:

--   **Headless browser automation** via Chrome/Chromium
+- **Web crawling and smart data extraction** (with headless browser automation)
+- **Research agent** for multi-step, LLM-driven report generation and web research
+- **Chat agent** for conversational automation and integration
--   **Smart extraction** for structured data
+- **Data agent** for structured data collection and processing
--   **Rate-limiting** and polite crawling built-in
--   **Asynchronous support** for high-performance operations
--   **Caching capabilities** to reduce bandwidth usage
+- **Slide agent** for generating AI-powered presentations from prompts or outlines
--   **Customizable agents** for specialized tasks
+- **Customizable agent framework** for building new automation workflows

+Thothy leverages [LangGraph](https://github.com/langchain-ai/langgraph) for agent orchestration, supports asynchronous operations, and is designed for extensibility and high performance.

 ## 🛠️ Installation